MCMi460/NSO-RPC/README.md

 ***Q: I can't link my Nintendo Account.
 What do I do?***
 **A:** Refer to the question above.

+***Q: My status is displaying as offline and won't change!***
+**A:** First, [make sure that you have a secondary account linked](#quick) and have selected your main account from the friends list.
+If you've done that and you're still having problems with an offline status, *make sure that both settings in your user profile (play activity and display online status settings) are set to "all friends"*.

 *I am not liable for any sort of rate limiting Nintendo may hammer upon your network*

 <h1 id = 'depth'>In-depth guide</h1>